What is Engineering (Common Entry)?

 English or Irish: O6/H7

-Advanced and Equivalent Entry for BEng (Hons) Engineering (Common Entry):
+Advanced and Equivalent Entry for Engineering (Common Entry):

 Career opportunities will be subject to your choice of specialist exit pathways.
 Common Engineering Honours Entry is the gateway to five Bachelor of Engineering (Hons) degree options.
 Students start to specialise in semester 2 of Year 1 and further specialise in the next 3 years.
 For more information on the career opportunities visit the following courses:

-Follow on study for Bachelor of Engineering (Hons) (Common Entry)
+Follow on study for Engineering (Common Entry) graduates

 Opportunities for postgraduate study are available at WIT and other insitutions including Masters of Engineering, Masters of Science or a PhD.
 The opportunities for postgraduate study will be subject to the course you choose to get your degree in.
 For more information on the follow on study opportunities visit the following courses: